dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 Personally love diagramming with the Excalidraw plugin for things like architecture diagrams or otherwise.

 ### Some customization I have
 I mapped `cmd+shift+p` to render the current markdown file with `xelatex` and `pandoc` and export as a pdf.
-Was somewhat confusing to get this set up but generally quite useful now that I have it.
+This was somewhat confusing to get this set up but generally quite useful now that I have it.

 ### Other Apps I've tried
 I have historically used a few different options for note taking apps.

 - **Notion**: probably my second favorite after Obsidian.
 Loved using notion for several years.
 Really great table support, which I think is a disadvantage of Obsidian.
-Can't describe particularly why, but the usage of Notion just felt slightly bloated for me, Obsidian just felt like less friction to quickly write stuff down.
+Can't describe particularly why, but the usage of Notion just felt slightly bloated for me, and Obsidian just felt like less friction to quickly write stuff down.
 - **Apple notes**: I love using stock apple apps when I can; for instance, I use apple reminders as my main task management app.
-Still use this for some thigs, but Obsidian wins because of vim motions, and just a bit more maturity as a dedicated note taking app.
+I still use this for some things, but Obsidian wins because of vim motions, and just a bit more maturity as a dedicated note taking app.
 - **Vimwiki**: Would never consider this these days.
 Was great when I wanted vim motions note app, but too much friction to use.

 ## iTerm2